averycrespi/yovec/README.md

 ## yovec

-`yovec` is a functional, vector-based DSL that transpile to YOLOL.
+`yovec` is a functional, vector-based DSL that transpiles to YOLOL.

 Example input: